 5) Shorter loan terms structured with seller financing

-Sellers do not need to grant a long-term mortgage like a traditional 30 year, fixed-rate mortgage.
-Sellers can structure the note to be more of a bridge loan to more conventional financing.
+Sellers do not need to grant a long-term mortgage like a traditional 30-year, fixed-rate mortgage.
+Sellers can structure the note as a bridge loan to more conventional financing.

 For example, sellers might structure a five or seven-year note with a balloon payment at the end of the term.
-This is with the understanding that the buyer intends to secure a traditional mortgage by that time.
+The buyer intends to secure a traditional mortgage by that time.